GoogleCloudPlatform/flask-talisman/README.rst

 ---------------

-Feature Policy has been split into Permissions Policy and Document Policy but at this writing `browser support of Document Policy is very limited <https://caniuse.com/document-policy>`_.
+Feature Policy has been split into Permissions Policy and Document Policy but at this writing `browser support of Document Policy is very limited <https://caniuse.com/document-policy>`_, and it is recommended to still set the ``Feature-Policy`` HTTP Header.

 The default permissions policy is empty, as this is the default expected behaviour.
 Note that the Document Policy is still an `editors draft <https://w3c.github.io/webappsec-feature-policy/document-policy.html>`_.